-Sovereign China is part of Sovereign (www.SovereignGroup.com), one of the largest independent corporate and trust service providers in the world.
-Sovereign currently manages over 20,000 structures for a wide variety of clients - companies, entrepreneurs, private investors or high net worth individuals and their families - and has assets under administration in excess of US\$10 billion.
+Sovereign China is part of Sovereign (SovereignGroup.com), one of the largest independent corporate and trust service providers in the world.
+Sovereign currently manages over 20,000 clients that include companies, entrepreneurs, private investors or high net worth individuals and their families - and has assets under administration in excess of US\$10 billion.
 Our comprehensive service offering is structured around three core segments: